I've found them – a pair of flip flops I can comfortably wear all day, and they look great

 Why you can trust Woman & Home Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-I've never been a massive fan of sandals for summer, I much prefer flip flops.
-This is a style preference, of course, but it's also driven by comfort.
+I much prefer this classic, timeless warm weather shoe - a style preference, of course, but it's also driven by comfort.
 When it's hot, the last thing I want is a load of straps wrapped around my feet and/or ankles.
+That said, I do love my UGG sandals, but even they come second to traditional flip flops.

-Problem is, flip flops are notoriously bad for your feet, particularly when it comes to support.
-So when I got the chance to try some of FitFlop's new ergonomic summer footwear range, I jumped at the chance.
-I'm sorry to say I have often chosen always style over substance when it comes to footwear, so I was excited to try footwear where both have been considered extensively.
-And I'm happy to say they are now hold a firm spot in my summer capsule wardrobe
+Problem is, they are notoriously bad for your feet, particularly when it comes to support.
+So when I got the chance to try some of FitFlop's ergonomic summer footwear range, I jumped at the chance.
+And never looked back – I now own them in three colours, and they hold a firm spot in my spring capsule wardrobe.

-There is science behind all of FitFlops footwear, with special comfort technology 'engineered to work with your body alignment and natural movement, undergoing meticulous testing before reaching your feet'.
+There is science behind all of FitFlop footwear, with special comfort technology 'engineered to work with your body alignment and natural movement, undergoing meticulous testing before reaching your feet'.
 And on that front, they very much deliver – and the best thing is they look great on too.
 It is sometimes the case that ergonomic shoes have a slightly chunky, less stylish look to them, purely by design.
-But FitFlop's offering is the perfect combination of both style and function.
+But FitFlop offers me the ideal balance of style and function.

-I tried the iQUSHION Ergonomic Flip-Flops, and, in short, I can't recommend them highly enough.
-My test pair are in gold, and I have since bought them in black and bronze.
+I tried the iQUSHION Ergonomic Flip-Flops, and, in short, can't recommend them highly enough.
+My test pair were in gold, and I have since bought them in coral and black.
 They are, without a doubt, the best flip flops I have ever owned.

 The FitFlop website says: 'they’re biomechanically engineered with our featherlight, pressure-diffusing iQushion™ midsole tech.
 Made of high-rebound air-foam that retains its cushioning, with heel and ball-of-foot impact pillows, and a contoured arch-curve for natural support when you walk.
 Anatomically shaped straps hold the sandals to you, to help stop toes gripping.'